 Fairwinds Estate Winery.
-In 2015, proprietors Brandon Chaney and Anthony Zabit purchased the old Cuvaison Winery (Calistoga location) and have since renamed it to Fairwinds Estate Winery.
+In 2015, proprietors Brandon Chaney and Anthony Zabit purchased the old Cuvaison Winery site (Calistoga location) and renamed it to Fairwinds Estate Winery.
 They opened their tasting room with limited hours in January 2016.

 Life paths can certainly lead to some interesting endeavors.
 Take Brandon and Anthony for example – they met as college roommates when both were attending Indiana University.
 Later in life they both became partners in various tech and real estate businesses.
 Brandon runs the day to day operations of Fairwinds Estate and spends time commuting between his home in Incline Village, Nevada to the Napa Valley.

 The name Fairwinds Estate is directly tied to a historic property on Lake Tahoe’s north shore that Brandon and Anthony purchased – the former owner of that property used to call it “Fairwinds” – perhaps inspired by a warm August day up at “the lake” enjoying the afternoon breezes blowing through the pine trees.

 Brandon’s parents were in academia – and when Brandon was growing up the family moved to Wales.
 During their time in Wales they purchased a VW Bus and Brandon fondly remembers his family driving around Germany and staying at numerous B&B’s and visiting wineries.
 This was his first introduction to hospitality and the world of wine.
 Wine to him has always been important and an enjoyable part of life but it wasn’t until he and Anthony purchased this property that it became a part of their business world.